Fair Housing Act

 If You Think Your Rights Have Been Violated

-Call the Charleston Trident Urban League Fair Housing Landlord/Tenant center at 843-769-8173.
+Call the Charleston Area Urban League Fair Housing Landlord/Tenant center at 843-300-5246 (Fair Housing Hotline).
 We can help you with counseling and steps to follow in the Charleston MSA area.
 HUD (The Department of Housing and Urban Development) or SCHAC (South Carolina Human Affairs Commission) are ready to help with any problem of housing discrimination.
 If you think your rights have been violated, you have one year after an alleged violation to file a complaint, but you should file it as soon as possible.

 What to Tell:

 The name and address of the person your complaint is against (the respondent)

 The address or other identification to the housing involved

 A short description of the alleged violation (the event that caused you to believe your rights were violated)

 A toll-free TTY phone for the hearing impaired: 1-800-927-9275.